pattonsgirl/CEG3120/Projects/Project3/README.md

 For this project you need access to your AWS "console".
 Return to the AWS Learner Lab page and click "Start Lab".  **Once the icon next to "AWS" is green (or timer countdown begins), click "AWS" to open the console.**

-Create a `Project1` folder in your GitHub Classrooms repo.
+In your `ceg3120-aws-lastname-f26` create a `AWS-Manual` folder.
 Create a file named `README.md` in the folder.
 Do your documentation work here.
 I recommend having your repo cloned to a desktop OS where you can access VSCode - markdown preview is super helpful.

 If you fail to complete a portion of the project, note where you got stuck in your implementation - you may leave notes that show research into how next steps should be configured for partial credit as long as your clearly state differences between research and implementation.